Ajay-2k3/Ajay-2k3/README.md

 I completed a **Backend Developer Internship at Bluewhiz Infotech**, where I worked on APIs, application workflows, debugging, database optimization, and a street-light management system supporting **500+ nodes**.

-Outside internship work, I build larger engineering projects and business-focused applications — from an **AI stock prediction platform** to **multi-role commerce systems and lead-generation websites**.
+Outside internship work, I build larger engineering projects — from an **AI stock prediction platform** to **multi-role commerce systems** — and I also build **websites and lead-generation systems for small businesses** who need a practical online presence, not a research paper.

-> My goal is simple: become a strong software engineer who can understand a product from interface to database, not just one isolated layer.
+> My goal is simple: become a strong software engineer who can understand a product from interface to database, not just one isolated layer — and build things that actually solve the problem in front of them.

 ---

-<sub>02 / SELECTED WORK</sub>
+<sub>02 / SELECTED ENGINEERING WORK</sub>

 # Systems I've built.